-Nuts and nut butters: Most nuts are good sources of iron, fibre, magnesium, zinc, selenium and vitamin E with almonds, walnuts and pistachios being the most nutritious varieties.
+Nuts and nut butter: Most nuts are good sources of iron, fiber, magnesium, zinc, selenium and vitamin E with almonds, walnuts, and pistachios being the most nutritious varieties.

-Calcium-fortified plant milks and yoghurts: In order to achieve your recommended daily allowance of calcium, opt for fortified varieties with vitamins B12 and D.
+Calcium-fortified plant milk and yogurts: In order to achieve your recommended daily allowance of calcium, opt for fortified varieties with vitamins B12 and D.

 Algae: Spirulina and chlorella are one of the few sources of complete protein that aren't animal-based, they have the added bonus of containing docosahexaenoic acid, the most active omega-3 fatty acid.

-Whole grains: Spelt, amaranth and quinoa (technically a seed) are all great sources of complex carbs, fibre, iron, B vitamins and are especially high in protein.
+Whole grains: Spelt, amaranth, and quinoa (technically a seed) are all great sources of complex carbs, fiber, iron, B vitamins and are especially high in protein.